djey47/tduf/src/markdown/README.md

 ### Database Editor Main features

-* Opens and saves a database from/to regular BNK form
+* Opens and saves a database from/to either regular BNK or JSON form
-* Opens and saves a database from/to JSON form
 * Provides profiles to address different modding use cases (car editing, tuning kits, rims ...)
 * Displays all fields within a topic, in an ordered manner
 * Makes changes easier for special values (percent, bitfields, links etc.)